choijin/Loan_Underwriting/README.md

 * cash return assets
 * leverage

 The AUC using these variables was **0.7761**.
-Using financial variables made a significant improvement upon the baseline model.
+Using financial variables made a significant improvement upon the baseline model (AUC of 0.701).

 Further improvements can be made using a more sophisticated models.
 For example, a non-parameteric tree-based model like XGBoost or Random Forest model can be tested to see the performance of the AUC.
 Further assessment will be needed to decide if the improvement on AUC is more beneficial than the explainability of the Logistic Regression.